Vancouver new renovation bylaw:

 Bathroom space Clear space 750 mm x 1200 mm

-Outlet, switch, and control heights 450 mm to 1200 mm above floor
+Outlet, switch, and control heights 450 mm to 1200 mm above the floor

 Living room window height above floor One less than or equal to 800 mm

-Door opening devices Lever action: Without tight grasping or twisting of wrist
+Door opening devices Lever action: Without tight grasping or twisting of the wrist

-Door thresholds 13 mm maximum Other requirements Prior to getting a building permit Before you can get a building permit under the new bylaw, a new house plan needs to be evaluated by a Certified Energy Adviser (CEA) using EnerGuide Rating System, and the “P-File” submitted with the plans.
+Door thresholds 13 mm maximum Other requirements Prior to getting a building permit Before you can get a building permit under the new bylaw, a new house plan needs to be evaluated by a Certified Energy Adviser (CEA) using the EnerGuide Rating System and the “P-File” submitted with the plans.